 The Promises of Prohibition in New Jersey

-Most residents welcomed prohibition in New Jersey.
-Many thought it would reduce crime, improve health, increase safety and raise public morality.
+Most residents welcomed Prohibition in New Jersey.
+Many thought it would reduce crime.
+Would improve health.
+It would increase safety.
+And it would raise morality.
 But New Jersey quickly became a hotbed for illegal alcohol or moonshine.
 The promised benefits of Prohibition never occurred.
 It actually caused more problems.

 Ira Reeves

 Enter army hero Col. Ira Reeves.
 He became head of the New Jersey district for federal Prohibition enforcement.
-Reeves was determined to make Prohibition work.
-The teetotaler energetically led raids all over the state.
+Reeves was determined to make Prohibition in New Jersey work.
+The teetotaler led raids.
+All over the entire state.
 He shut down speakeasies, roadhouses, stills, breweries, and bottling plants.
 Reeves confiscated bootleg shipped by car truck, train and boat.
-He was indefatigable.
+He was energetic.

 But Reeves quickly became disillusioned.
 Virtually everyone around him drank with impunity.
 Under political pressure, he had to promise not to raid the state legislature’s annual dinner.
 But worse was the pervasive corruption of law enforcement officers and entire departments.